learn-co-curriculum/phase-4-project-guidelines/README.md

 ## Project Setup

-To help get started on this project, it's recommended that you use this project template:
+Once you've got a solid plan in place for your app and you're ready to start coding, it's recommended that you use this project template:

 - [https://github.com/learn-co-curriculum/project-template-react-rails-api][project template]